Modular Redundant Power Supply

 Modular Redundant Power Supplies

-The DPS-200A, DPS-500A and DPS-500DC are modular redundant power supplies which can be installed as independent power supply units or placed inside a DPS-800 Rack-mount chassis.
+The DPS-500A is modular redundant power supply which can be installed as independent power supply units or placed inside a DPS-800 Rack-mount chassis.
 The chasses are designed for mounting in a standard 19-inch equipment rack.
 Multiple power supplies can be placed inside a chassis, from which they can connect to the switches mounted in the same rack.

 The DPS-800 chassis can accommodate up to two DPS-200A, DPS-500A or DPS-500DC modules to an equipment rack.
 Using a chassis, users can save space while allowing for clean cabling.
 All redundant power supply units installed in the chassis connect directly to their power sources, and they are hot-swappable.